-Research Articles may address basic, applied or clinical research.
-They should present the results of experimental or descriptive studies with suitable statistical analysis of results arranged into the following sections: Introduction, Methods, Results, and Discussion ending with a statement of conclusions.
-Such manuscripts may not exceed 6000 words with approximately 25 references, 4 Tables and 4 Figures.
+• Research Articles may address basic, applied, or clinical research.
+They should present the results of experimental or descriptive studies with suitable statistical analysis of results

+1 Open Access articles are made freely available to the public to promote the accessibility of research and remove barriers to sharing knowledge, but they are not a sustainable business practice for most journals without a standard author fee.

-Review Articles are scholarly reviews of the literature on important subjects within the scope of the journal.
-It is suggested authors considering preparation of a Review Article contact the Editor to ascertain the suitability of the topic.
+- arranged into the following sections: Introduction, Methods, Results, and Discussion, ending with a statement of conclusions.
+Such manuscripts may not exceed 6000 words with approximately 25 references, 4 Tables, and 4 Figures. - Review Articles are scholarly reviews of the literature on important subjects within the scope of the journal.
+It is suggested that authors considering preparation of a Review Article contact the Editor to ascertain the suitability of the topic.
 Reviews generally may not exceed 6000 words with up to 150 references.
-Longer reviews of exceptional quality and relevance may be considered.

-Short Communications describe new techniques or devices or interesting preliminary findings that may serve as the basis for further, definitive research.
-They should contain the same sections as a Research Article, but may not exceed 3000 words with approximately 12 references and a combined total of 4 Tables/Figures.

-Case Reports describe interesting or unusual clinical cases or aeromedical events.
-They should include a short Introduction to provide perspective, details of the Case, and Discussion that includes reference to pertinent literature.
+Longer reviews of exceptional quality and relevance may be considered. - Short Communications describe new techniques, devices, or interesting preliminary findings that may serve as the basis for further definitive research.
+They should contain the same sections as a Research Article but may not exceed 3000 words with approximately 12 references and a combined total of 4 Tables/Figures. - Case Reports describe interesting or unusual clinical cases or aeromedical events.
+They should include a short Introduction to provide perspective, details of the Case, and a Discussion that includes references to pertinent literature.
 Such manuscripts may not exceed 3000 words with approximately 12 references and a combined total of 4 Tables/Figures.